Futureko/General/README.md

 WAJA - the Workshop of A J Abrahamson June 2, 2015

-Created for web?UI and Backend design examples.
+Created for web/UI-UX and Backend design examples.